Latticecraft/Azure-ML-Accelerator/README.md

 2. In Library section, create a new variable group with the following variables (values included here as an example):
 ![VariableGroupExample](https://user-images.githubusercontent.com/1169037/177462462-802632ac-1b41-4721-9598-f61f42899f0a.png)

+## Folder structure

+> config

+>> component

+YAML definitions for each pipeline step.

+>> devops

+DevOps release pipeline exports for each pipeline.

+>> environment

+Conda environment definition which is used for local/remote pipeline runs.

+>> pipeline

+Pipeline YAML definitions.

+>> resourcegroup

+ARM template which can be used to provision PaaS components.

+> src

+>> commands

+Python wrappers for common tasks such as running pipelines and setting up environment.

+>> pipeline

+Python code for each pipeline step.